The Longhorn 100 identifies and celebrates the success of the 100 fastest growing Longhorn businesses in the world.

 Financial information will never be shared with The University of Texas, the Texas Exes, or any personnel.
 Financial information will not be published or made public.

-How will the top 100 companies be honored?
+How will the Longhorn 100 winners be honored?

-The top 100 companies will be invited to the awards presentation, which will be held in May 2024 at the Etter-Harbin Alumni Center.
+The top 100 companies will be invited to the awards presentation, which will be held in Spring 2026 at the Etter-Harbin Alumni Center.
 The awards event will include dinner, cocktails, music, afterparty and of course, the big reveal of the Longhorn 100.
 The top 100 companies will also be honored and highlighted in the Alcalde magazine, press releases, on Texas Exes and UT web properties, in Texas Exes/UT newsletters and social media.
-The Longhorn 100 will also receive an award, and both printed/digital assets that can be used to promote the business.
+The Longhorn 100 will also receive an award.

 What information will be published?

-The Longhorn 100 list may be published and include company name, logo, Longhorn owner or leader names, location, and ranking.
-The only statistical information that may be included is the percentage growth rate.
-Specific information about revenues will NOT be published.
+The Longhorn 100 list will be published and can include company name, logo, Longhorn owner or leader names, location, ranking, CAGR growth rate, and self-reported company information.
+Specific revenue and financial data reported to Whitley Penn will NOT be published.

 Can I nominate a company even if I’m not sure they qualify?